Endorsements and ballot-measure recommendations:

 Paid for by No New Taxes, a Project of the Howard Jarvis Taxpayers Association

-Paid for by Vote Yes on Prop 6, a Committee Sponsored and Funded by No New Taxes, a Project of the Howard Jarvis Taxpayers Association
+Paid for by Vote Yes on Prop 6, committee major funding from Howard Jarvis Taxpayers Association